 For my own gumbo I decided to up the flavor and try a double-roux too.
 When making a roux for gumbo it’s important to have the same amount of fat to flour ratio.

 So 1 cup oil or butter to 1 cup flour.

-The two roux in this recipe are vegetable oil and flour cooked until they are a milk chocolate brown color, and the other is butter with flour cooked until it is a rich caramel hue.
+The two roux in this recipe are: vegetable oil and flour cooked until they are a milk chocolate brown color, and butter with flour cooked until it is a rich caramel hue.